Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 Use 1.5V batteries with the highest battery capacity possible.

-4. If the issue still exists, please contact us via SwitchBot App -> Profile -> Support ->Feedback.
-When contacting us, it would be helpful if you could provide us with the following information:
+4. If the issue still exists, please provide us with the following information:

 A Photo showing the installation status of the four batteries A video of the Lock Pro not responding after inserting the battery case (with batteries installed)